Ghooosstt/docker-IdentityIQ/README.md

     1. Update the **IIQ_VERSION** variable by the version you are using *(Example: 8.2 for identityiq-8.2.zip)*.
     1. Specify a patch with **IIQ_PATCH** *(Example: p1 for identityiq-8.2p1.jar, nothing for no patch)*.
     1. Change the **IIQ_CUSTOM_WAR** variable to `yes` if you are deploying a custom war, `no` otherwise.
+    1. Change the **IIQ_CUSTOM_KEYSTORE** variable to `yes` if you want to use a custom keystore.
+The *iiq.cfg* and *iiq.dat* files must be located at the root of this directory and will be deployed to the */identityiq/WEB-INF/classes/* directory.

 3. Go to the root of this directory and run `docker-compose up`.
 This command will build the **docker-identityiq_tomcat** image and create all the containers.